Bylaws

 Section 5.2 Procedures for Membership

-Those who desire to become a member of the Society must submit the required information to the Society via its official website.
+Those who desire to become a member of the Society must submit the required information to the Society via its official website and pay associated dues.

 Section 5.3 Annual Business Meeting of the Board of Directors

-There shall be at least one Annual Business Meeting also known as the Annual Educational Symposium of the Board held during the calendar year.
+There shall be at least one Annual Business Meeting, to be held in conjunction with the Annual Educational Symposium of the Board held during the calendar year.
 Additional meetings of the membership may be held if the Board of Directors so decides.

 ARTICLE 6: VOTING